adentheling/eclipe/README.md

 - **Purpose:**
   - Provides functions to calculate ellipse coordinates.
   - Prints the coordinates to the console.
-  - Draws the ellipse points using Plotly graphics.
+  - Draws the ellipse points using plotly graphics.
 - **Usage:**
   ```bash
   python main.py
   ```
-  > **Note:** update each code before running first
+  > **Note:** This script requires user input in each code

 ### out to bbox.py
 - **Purpose:**